 - Zack T. Dawson, Gilbarco Veeder-Root, Greensboro

-- Samantha E. Gordon, Shane Smith Law, Fort Mill, SC
+- Samantha E. Gordon, Shane Smith Law, Charlotte

 - Evin L. Grant, North Carolina Department of Administration, Raleigh

 - Leanor B. Hodge, North Carolina State Bar, Raleigh

 - Alicia W. Lewis, Anderson Jones PLLC, Raleigh